taso-EZ/it-progr/README.md

 # it-progr
-this is my  rirs repo
+this is my  firs repo